O-24-69 is a Council-sponsored amendment to the IDO that occurred outside of the Biennial Update.

 - How does a Comprehensive Plan relate to a Zoning Code?

-O-24-69 reduced parking in certain Center and Corridor areas.
+Parking requirements may be reduced in certain Center and Corridor areas.

 Visit the Interactive IDO Zoning Map and select Button 2: Comprehensive Plan Layers.
 Check the boxes for Centers (which will display Urban Centers, Activity Centers, and Employment Centers) and Main Street Corridor Areas.